#4opens vs. #4closed

 4. Open Process: Open process refers to the transparent and participatory decision-making processes that govern tech projects.
 By involving stakeholders in project planning, development, and governance, open process fosters trust, accountability, and collective ownership.
 Progressive social and tech initiatives can embrace #openprocess by adopting democratic and inclusive decision-making structures, such as consensus-based decision-making or participatory budgeting.
 For example, open process can enable community-led initiatives, address social justice issues, and promote collective well-being.

 In summary, the framework provides a roadmap for advancing progressive social and tech change and challenging the dominance of centralized, proprietary tech platforms.
-By prioritizing openness, collaboration, and social impact, individuals and communities can support initiatives that empower users to build a more equitable and democratic tech ecosystem.
+By prioritizing openness, collaboration, and social impact, people and communities support initiatives that empower a more equitable and democratic tech ecosystem.

 The framework provides a set of criteria for evaluating and assessing the “Nativeness” of #openweb projects.
-By applying these criteria, individuals and communities can make informed judgments about the transparency, inclusivity, and ethical practices of a given project.
-Here’s how the can work to assign ratings/badges to #openweb projects based on the criteria, a loose evaluation process assessing each criterion against a set of user defined criteria and assigning scores accordingly.
-Projects could then display these ratings/badges prominently on their websites or documentation, allowing users to quickly assess their openness and transparency.
-Additionally, centralized registry or directory can be created to showcase and promote projects that adhere to the principles, providing users with a trusted resource for discovering and supporting openweb initiatives.
+By applying these criteria, we make informed judgments about the transparency, inclusivity, and ethical practices of a given project.
+The 4opens can work to assign ratings/badges to openweb projects based on the 4opens criteria, a loose evaluation process assessing each criterion against a set of loose criteria and assigning scores accordingly.
+Projects could then display these ratings/badges prominently on their websites or documentation, allowing people to quickly assess their openness and transparency.
+Additionally, a centralized registry or directory can be created to showcase and promote projects that adhere to the 4opens path, providing people with a trusted resource for discovering and supporting openweb projects.

 NGI Zero open source funding talks about the @sovtechfund